Maintaining Workplace Diversity and Inclusion in Times of Crisis

-During the COVID-19 shutdown, there was a heightened awareness of D&I in the wake of George Floyd’s death and the racial justice protests that followed.
+In 2020, there was a heightened awareness of D&I in the wake of George Floyd’s death and the racial justice protests that followed.
 Major companies across industries, in turn, offered some form of commitment to increasing racial equity.
 However, although many of them are still working on implementing change, others remain silent and face pressure, especially when job seekers are researching companies’ diversity efforts to hold their upper management accountable.

 Advantages of Maintaining Diversity & Inclusion

 Maintaining D&I aligns with employee values in two ways: